lesandie/python-outliers/README.md

 To give your answer, create a repository in any platform you feel confortable with and share it with us.
 Over that solution we will discuss in a pair-programming about the solution chosen, the thoughts to reach that solution, and a possible improvement.

+## The problem

+Basically to detect outliers it is advisable to begin with a simple exploratory analysis of the dataser, using a Jupyter notebook and Pandas, but I went directly to check the CSV and the coding session helped me to detect the outliers and the formatting problems.
+One of the problems was that the CSV is coded with BOM format and had to be taken into account opening the file with ```utf-8-sig``` property.
+Also the ```generated_on``` column has different formats (```21.09.21 12:12``` and ```2021-12-09 12:34:23.087```) and had to be taken into account too.
+These formatting problems are usually detected during the exploratory analysis.

+Once this formatting problems were solved, I used a zscore to get the outliers.
+Localities (values in near windows of time tend to have a low std) are very common calculating avgs and stds for streamed/continuous data so it is advisable, statistically speaking, to select a time frame/window (last 45 min in our case) and use the values of that window to calculate the zscore for the current value.

+Also another important issue is to begin with an acceptable range for the zscore, being -2 +2 a good baseline, that actually works nicely in this dataset, because the outliers are very clear.

 ## Solution proposed

 I'm using asyncio and aiocsv to process asynchronously all the basic IO from and to files.